protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ## Publicly accessible state variables
 ### epochNotice
-Number of epochs after which a change on deledatioFee is will be applied
+A number of epochs after which a change on a deledatioFee will be applied

 #### Example
 Obtain epochNotice